 Anna Wintour’s editorial note defending the magazine’s decision -they had obviously predicted what would follow the announcement of Kim’s front cover- has not managed to convince the frustrated Vogue readers either.
 Actress Sarah Michelle Gellar tweeted she would be cancelling her Vogue subscription, calling on others to follow her example.

 But how Kim Kardashian has grown so disrespected by the fashion crowds?
-Is it because of the reality make-money-fast scheme that made her super-famous and filthy rich in no time and with no actual qualifications?
-Is it the fact that Kim’s fierce curves have always clashed with the dominant ideal body image of the high fashion industry?
+Is it because of the reality make-money-fast formula that made her super-famous and filthy rich in no time and with no actual qualifications?
+Is it the fact that Kim’s fierce curves have always clashed with the dominant body ideal of the high-fashion industry?
 Or is it just pure hate and envy?

 I ran through a few dozens of comments on Yahoo!Celebrity and, among many of them referring to her as “simply trash”, the most objective reasons why Kim would not deserve to be on a Vogue cover referred to her claimingly being a “no-brainer”, and having never used her huge fortune or public image for a good cause or to promote common good.
 Something her PR team should take very much into consideration for the future.